Sithi5/boot2root/writeup2.md

   append  file=/cdrom/preseed/custom.seed boot=casper initrd=/casper/initrd.gz quiet splash --
 ```

+Another way to find the kernel image name is to use the `tab` key when we are in the boot loader mode with `shift`.

 We can see that the default user is live, so we can use a tip found on stack overflow

 [booting into a kernel image](https://unix.stackexchange.com/questions/151969/booting-into-a-kernel-image)

 We found the way to launch the boot manager from syslinux, hold shift or alt when the vm is starting then we use `init=/bin/sh` to force the kernel to launch with live and execute the command: